alexhor/gifttest/README.md

 # Gifttest
-Gifttest plugin for wordpress
+Standalone version of the Gifttest plugin for wordpress

-Create questionaires and coresponding scoreboards in wordpress.
+Create questionaires and coresponding scoreboards